-- 1. School closing: Potential loss of a key community institution. - 2.
-Businesses leaving: Risk of job losses and reduced local services. - 3.
-Economic challenges: Such as inflation, economic downturns, or increasing fuel prices. - 4.
-Competition with other communities: For residents, businesses, and resources. - 5.
-Loss of volunteers/workforce: Affecting community services and local businesses. - 6.
-Potential loss of essential services: Such as the post office. - 7.
+- 1. Businesses leaving: Risk of job losses and reduced local services. - 2.
+Economic challenges: Such as inflation, economic downturns, or increasing fuel prices. - 3.
+Competition with other communities: For residents, businesses, and resources. - 4.
+Loss of volunteers/workforce: Affecting community services and local businesses. - 5.
+Potential loss of essential services: Such as the post office. - 6.
 Infrastructure challenges: Such as deteriorating streets and sidewalks.

 This opportunities and threats analysis provides a framework for our strategic planning efforts.
 By leveraging our opportunities and addressing our threats, we can work towards achieving our vision for Green Isle's future.

 This opportunities and threats analysis played a crucial role in shaping the goals and strategies outlined in this comprehensive plan.
 By identifying key areas of potential growth, such as shovel-ready lots and room for new housing, we were able to develop targeted strategies for economic development and housing expansion.
 The recognition of opportunities like walking paths and programs for families guided our focus on enhancing parks, recreation, and community services.
 Similarly, understanding the threats facing our community, such as potential business closures or infrastructure challenges, allowed us to prioritize initiatives aimed at business retention, workforce development, and infrastructure improvement.
 Each chapter of this plan reflects our commitment to capitalizing on Green Isle's unique opportunities while proactively addressing potential threats.
 This balanced approach ensures that our plan is both aspirational and pragmatic, providing a roadmap for sustainable growth and community resilience in the face of challenges.
 By aligning our goals and strategies with this analysis, we aim to create a future for Green Isle that maximizes our potential while safeguarding against potential setbacks.